spacemeshos/testnet-guide/guide/setup.md

 The storage you commit to Spacemesh is attached to your identity on the Spacemesh computer.
 It determines your identity eligibility to submit blocks with transactions to the Spacemesh blockmesh and to receive awards for block submission.
 The more free disk space you commit, the more frequently you will receive Spacemesh coin awards.

-This setup is a one-time process that enables Spacemesh to reach consensus on a distributed ledger without using proof of work or proof of stake algorithms.
+This setup is a one-time process that enables Spacemesh to reach consensus on a distributed ledger without using proof-of-work or proof-of-stake algorithms.

 The free space you commit to your full node is not used to store any useful data files.
-It will be filled with useless cryptographic data that is only used to establish your node identity and your coin awards eligibility.
+It will be filled with cryptographic data that is only used to establish your node identity and your coin awards eligibility.

 ---